 Byward Market is Canada’s largest and oldest public market, lining with museums, cafes, food stores, street vendors, restaurants, pubs, and all-day street performances.
 It is an easy place to explore, walk, shop, and eat out.

 I had eggs florentine at Cacao 70 for brunch, and my friend ordered sweet crepes.
 Pair that with a cup of hot chocolate in the winter and you will restore your energy for a half-day outdoor adventure.
 For budget meals, visit Pub 101 with food for $6.21and alcoholic beverage for $5.21 everyday.
 I paid around $20 in total for a glass of red wine, Cajun wings, a grilled chicken and avocado burger (with a salad), and a basket of fries (shared with my travel partner).

 Parliament Hill is the nation’s political and cultural hub, and it has become a focal point of the nation’s biggest events, including the Canada Day celebration, the Changing of Guards ceremony, Christmas Lights Across Canada, the Sound and Light show, and the 2016 North America Leaders Summit.

-If you are interested in the history and the art of this iconic building, you can take part in the Centre Block Guided Tours and East Block Guided Tours.
+If you are interested in the history and the art of this iconic building, you can take part in the free guided tours of parliment.
 Visitors are also permitted to watch the proceedings of the Senate and the House of Commons when they are in session.
 The Peace Tower, as a part of Parliament Hill, offers an incredible view of the capital region.
 A visit to Memorial Chamber is included in the guided tour.
 E and the House of Commons whenever they are in session